AlbinaGiliazova/HyperskillPythonProjects/README.md

 **HyperNews**

-A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news grouped by date with clickable links to each news; the user can add news and search.
+A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news grouped by the date with clickable links to each news; the user can add news and search.

 **Loan Calculator**